Chronic (excessive) drooling in children and adolescents

 Around 1 in 5 children and adolescents with cerebral palsy have chronic drooling – this is frequent problematic drooling that affects their health and/or well-being.
 Chronic drooling can lead to irritated skin around the mouth, neck and chest, dehydration, urine infections and chest infections.
 Clothes and bibs need to be changed regularly, books and electronic equipment can be damaged, and there may be an unpleasant smell.
-Young people with chronic drooling may feel embarrassed – chronic drooling can affect their relationships with others and their self-esteem.
+Older children and young people with chronic excessive drooling may feel embarrassed – chronic drooling can affect their relationships with others and their self-esteem.

 Children and adolescents who need help to manage chronic drooling are often offered speech and language therapy.
 Drooling may be reduced by improving mouth control and teaching sensory awareness to increase swallowing.
 Where needed, drug treatments for chronic drooling are available.
 In some cases, injections into salivary glands (where saliva is produced) or surgery may be considered.